 The Richard L. Schlegel National Legion of Honor Award for an Emerging Activist.

-Nominations for the 2014 Richard L. Schlegel National Legion of Honor Award for an Emerging Activist are due no later than Sunday, September 27th, 2015.
+Nominations for the 2015 Richard L. Schlegel National Legion of Honor Award for an Emerging Activist are due no later than Sunday, September 27th, 2015.

 Acknowledge an individual who has made outstanding contributions to LGBTQ communities through activism, advocacy, education, and/or policy